Home Real Estate News The Decade-Long Surge: Why Land Prices in the Philippines’ CBDs Increased by...

 Significant Challenges

-Land Prices in Central Business Districts (CBDs)
+Land Prices in the Central Business Districts (CBDs) of the Philippines

 YEARPrice per sqm.YEARPrice per sqm.